 - In order to receive a second grant extension, more than 50% of the work must be completed and the applicant must provide proof that the lack of project completion is due to circumstances beyond the applicant's control. - 5.
 National and New Jersey Register of Historic Places All applicants receiving funding must list their property on the National and New Jersey Registers of Historic Places.
 The Grant Agreement between the applicant and the County will outline a timetable for the submission of a nomination to the State Historic Preservation Office.
 An applicant that has received funding for an individual property not yet listed on the National and New Jersey Registers of Historic Places must have a Register nomination accepted by the State Historic Preservation Office for transmission to the New Jersey State Review Board for Historic Sites before additional funding from the Trust Fund can be considered. - 6.
 Accountability All money dedicated for the preservation project must be kept separate from other agency or organization funds; funds may not be diverted from eligible to ineligible activities once a grant agreement has been approved.
 Any misuse of funds, misrepresentation, or non-compliance will result in termination of the grant agreement and penalties as specified in the agreement.
 Receipts and invoices submitted for activities deemed ineligible for funding under this program will not be reimbursed.
 Grantees must retain all financial records and other documents pertinent to their projects for three years after completion of the project. - 7.
 County Payments County payments for Construction grants will be limited to the amount of the grant, consisting of a Construction portion and a Professional Fees portion as provided in the Scope of Work section in the grant agreement.
 Payments for construction related activities will be capped at the total of the Construction portion in the Scope of Work, and payments for Professional Fees will be capped at the total of the Professional Fees portion in the Scope of Work.
 At the County's discretion, Professional Fees for partially funded Construction projects may be reduced to reflect the reduced scope of work.
 Upon the applicant's request and at the County's discretion, unused funds in the Construction portion of the grant may be used to pay for Professional Fees, and unused funds in the Professional Fees portion of the grant may be used to pay for Construction activities.
+Upon the applicant's request and at the County's discretion, unused funds in the Construction portion of the grant may be reallocated toward scope which has been determined by the County's Historic Preservation Consultant to relate to the approved scope of the grant.
+The HP Review Board reserves the right to request for additional documentation prior to approving / denying the reallocation request.
 For purposes of this section, Professional Fees include the preparation of Construction Documents, bidding / negotiations, construction administration and project closeout.
 For Construction grant projects, the cumulative total for Professional Fees should generally not exceed 15% of the value of the Construction budget.
 The County reserves the right to request additional documentation for those Professional Fees exceeding 15% of the value of the Construction budget.